d-lynch95/Portfolio-Project4/README.md

   - The website  is hosted on heroku
 - Convertio.co
   - This site was used to convert jpg and png files to webp files
-- LucidChart
-  - The database diagram was designed on lucid chart
 - Favicon.io
   - used for generating the website favicon
 - Diffchecker